research-manuscripts/MA_Felix_Rittler/jadx_mock/README.md

 ## For Developers
 The code is structured into different modules.
-All OrbTK Widgets are separated into the `components` and the `elements` module. `components` contains all more complex Widgets, that contain other Widgets or have multiple by the application user identifiable parts (such as a complext table).
+All OrbTK Widgets are separated into the `components` and the `elements` module. `components` contains all more complex Widgets, that contain other Widgets or have multiple by the application user identifiable parts (such as a complex table).
 The `elements` module contains the simpler Widgets, such as buttons or simple descriptions.

 The module `generator` contains all logic for the random generator such as the propability distributions, the content for the randomly filled fields of JADX, and utility functions